-111. Schedule 1 inserts a new Chapter 1A into Part 1 of the 1996 Act (social rented sector regulated by the Welsh Ministers), to place restrictions on the control that local authorities may have on registered social landlords.
-Further notes are set out in paragraphs 115-126 below.

-Section 17 - Minor and consequential amendments

-112. Schedule 2 sets out the amendments which will need to be made to legislation as a consequence of the other provisions set out in this Bill.

-Section 18- Power to make further amendments

-113. Section 18 provides that the Welsh Ministers may make consequential amendments for the purpose of giving full effect to any provision made by or under this Bill.
+- 111. Schedule 1 inserts a new Chapter 1A into Part 1 of the 1996 Act (social rented sector regulated by the Welsh Ministers), to place restrictions on the control that local authorities may have on registered social landlords.
+Further notes are set out in paragraphs 115-126 below. - Section 17 Minor and consequential amendments - 112.
+Schedule 2 sets out the amendments which will need to be made to legislation as a consequence of the other provisions set out in this Bill. - Section 18- Power to make further consequential amendments etc - 113.
+Section 18 provides that the Welsh Ministers may make amendments which are consequential on or for the purpose of giving full effect to any provision made by or under this Bill.